 Wetland & Riparian Zones Tax Credit Program

 Wetlands and riparian zones provide significant benefits to Arkansans, including flood control, water quality enhancement, fish and wildlife habitat, recreational opportunities, and groundwater recharge.
-Arkansas Code Annotated §26-51-1501 et seq, the "Arkansas Wetland and Riparian Zone Creation, Restoration, and Conservation Tax Credits Act," allows a state income tax credit to be taken by taxpayers who engage in the development, restoration, or conservation of wetland and riparian zones through projects approved by the Private Lands Restoration Committee.
-The program promotes an increase in biological and ecological integrity through voluntary restoration or conservation of Arkansas’ important environmental landscapes.
+Arkansas Code Annotated §26-51-1501 et seq, the "Arkansas Wetland and Riparian Zone Creation, Restoration, and Conservation Tax Credits Act," allows a state income tax credit to be taken by taxpayers who engage in the development, restoration, or conservation of wetland and riparian zones through projects approved by the Arkansas Department of Agriculture (Department).
+The program promotes increased biological and ecological integrity through voluntary restoration or conservation of Arkansas’s important environmental landscapes.

 What kind of projects & activities qualify for the tax credit program?

-Projects that restore and improve riparian zones, create wetland, or conserve riparian habitat are generally determined to be eligible for the program by the Private Lands Restoration Committee.
-Project applications must be approved by the Private Lands Restoration Committee before project activities occur in order to qualify for the tax credit program.
+Projects that restore and improve riparian zones, create wetlands, or conserve riparian habitat are generally determined to be eligible for the program by the Department.
+The Department must approve project applications before project activities occur to qualify for the tax credit program.
 Some project activities that qualify for tax credits include:

 - procurement of professional services for site development & project maintenance,